-As of June 30, 2020, we had 666 full-time employees worldwide.
+As of September 30, 2020, we had 702 full-time employees worldwide.
 We have significantly expanded the size of our organization over the past several years, particularly personnel within our sales and marketing and research and development groups, and we expect to continue to do so in the future.
 As we transition into operating as a public company, we expect to need additional managerial, operational, sales, marketing, financial, and other personnel.
 Future growth would impose significant added responsibilities on members of management, including:

-- identifying, recruiting, integrating, maintaining, and motivating additional employees; - managing our internal development efforts effectively, while complying with our contractual obligations to contractors and other third parties; - improving our operational, financial, and management controls, reporting systems, and procedures.
+- identifying, recruiting, integrating, maintaining, and motivating additional employees; - managing our internal development efforts effectively, while complying with our contractual obligations to contractors and other third parties; and - improving our operational, financial, and management controls, reporting systems, and procedures.

 Our future financial performance and our ability to successfully develop, market, and sell our products and product candidates will depend, in part, on our ability to effectively manage any future growth, and our management may also have to divert a disproportionate amount of attention away from day-to-day activities in order to devote a substantial amount of time to managing these growth activities.
+As we continue to grow our sales force, the impact of such growth on our revenue may be delayed as a result of time needed for onboarding and training of new sales force members.